caltechlibrary/newt/newtmustache.1.md

 <https://pkg.go.dev/net/http@master#hdr-Patterns>.
 The only modification is if not method is included
 a POST instead of a GET will be assumed.

+Like Pandoc web service `newtmustache` does not normally log requests.
+It's a quick transaction.
+If you want to debug your templates use the verbose option or turn on debug for specific requests.

 # OPTIONS

 The following options are supported by **newtmustache**.